phfix/go-graphql-client/README.md

 client.Query(ctx context.Context, q interface{}, variables map[string]interface{}, options ...Option) error
 ```

-Currently we support 2 option types: `operation_name` and `operation_directive`.
+Currently, there are 3 option types:
+- `operation_name`
+- `operation_directive`
+- `bind_extensions`

 The operation name option is built-in because it is unique.
-We can use the option directly with `OperationName`
+We can use the option directly with `OperationName`.

 ```go
 // query MyQuery {